After decades of delays and broken promises, coal miners hail rule to slow rise of black lung

 The new rule is supported by Democratic Sens.
 Joe Manchin of West Virginia, Sherrod Brown of Ohio, Bob Casey and John Fetterman of Pennsylvania, and Mark Warner and Tim Kaine of Virginia, who pushed for the change and released a joint statement saying protecting miners from “dangerous levels of silica cannot wait.”

 The Mine Safety and Health Administration will be collecting comments on the proposal through Aug.
-28, with three hearings scheduled in Arlington, Virginia, Beckley, West Virginia, and Denver.
+28, with a final rule expected next year.
+Three hearings scheduled in Arlington, Virginia, Beckley, West Virginia, and Denver.

 One issue expected to come up: the use of respiratory protection equipment.